hostmaria/MyMariaWallet/README.md

 ## Universal and Portable

-MPW is completely universal and portable, at both a user-experience level & protocol-level, MPW is interopable with much of the functionality within PIVX, while also being portable enough to run on almost **any device in the world**.
+MMW is completely universal and portable, at both a user-experience level & protocol-level, MMW is interopable with much of the functionality within PIVX, while also being portable enough to run on almost **any device in the world**.

 <br>